codio/tutorial_grunt_basic/annotations.md

 Now, we can run the following tasks from the command line

-`grunt` (with no second parmater) runs the 'default' registered task `grunt prep` runs the 'prep' registered task.
+`grunt` (with no second parameter) runs the 'default' registered task `grunt prep` runs the 'prep' registered task.